 - Folding capability

-A high chair that folds enables easy relocation and compact storage.
+A model that folds enables easy relocation and compact storage.

 - Broad Base